Updated on November 13, 2023

-The FDA announced that Darvocet shouldn't be used or prescribed due to the cardiac risks associated with propoxyphene.
+The FDA banned Darvocet due to the cardiac risks associated with propoxyphene.
 Data shows that propoxyphene can cause serious toxicity to the heart and cause fatal heart rhythm abnormalities.3

 Darvocet can also lead to opioid addiction, fatal overdose, and suicide ideation.
-Because of this, the FDA banned the use of Darvocet.
-The health risks overweight its benefits as a pain killer.3
+The health risks outweigh its benefits as a pain killer.3

 • Suicidal thoughts